paulhibbitts/cmpt-363-213/docs/readings.md

 <div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.youtube.com/watch?list=PLVtu1bDQijari7LfHOoSTdcpbWIkwZWIA&v=gSm6bOw-KcQ">Design Heuristics Lecture with Scott Klemmer, a Video Playlist</a></div>

 ## Week 6
-### How to understand and communicate people's needs and behaviors?
+### How to understand and communicate people's needs and behaviours?
 **A 5-Step Process For Conducting User Research (1 of 3 for Week 5)**
 <div style="min-height: 430px;"><a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.smashingmagazine.com/2013/09/5-step-process-conducting-user-research/">A 5-Step Process For Conducting User Research</a></div>